Glen Park (Williamsville, New York): Underground 1973

 The Casino was built in the 1940s and housed both a theater and a restaurant.
 In 1966, Kevin Elliott, a local promoter, sold Harry Altman the idea to convert the nightclub into a rock 'n roll venue.
 It was also the springboard for the Inferno house band, named the Rising Sons.
 This local group featuring Tony Galla on vocals, Jim Calire on piano, John Weitz lead guitar, Tommy Calandra on bass guitar, Gary Mallaber on drums, became national recording artists known as Raven managed by music executive, Marty Angelo.
-The Raven recorded a live album entitled, "Live at the Inferno" which was later released in 1969.
+Raven recorded a live album entitled, "Live at the Inferno" which was later released in 1969.
 The front cover of the album is a photo of the fire-razed nightspot.

 In 1976, the park was converted to its current state with the installation of several ponds and concrete walking paths.
 It has since been owned and maintained jointly by the Village of Williamsville and the Town of Amherst.